astrohart/MFR/MFR.GUI.Windows/README.md

 Overrides the current thread's CurrentUICulture property for all resource lookups using this strongly typed resource class.

+<a name='P-MFR-GUI-Windows-Properties-Resources-Error_StartingFolderMustContainSolutionFile'></a>
+### Error_StartingFolderMustContainSolutionFile `property`

+##### Summary

+Looks up a localized string similar to Please select a directory that contains a Visual Studio Solution (*.sln) file for the What Folder Should the Operation Start In field.

+Do you want to proceed regardless?
+CAUTION: Unpredictable things may happen.
+Don't say we did not warn you..

 <a name='P-MFR-GUI-Windows-Properties-Resources-ResourceManager'></a>
 ### ResourceManager `property`